Playback Notes | Reflections from a fractured timeline

 Here in Spirit | Jim James

-Arrival | Tron Legacy OST
+Arrival | Tron: Legacy OST

-Added to Bruce and Barry’s ally talk about time travel.
+Bruce and Barry’s conversation about time travel.

 Electric Love (Instrumental) | BØRNS

-Roosevelt Station" alt ver.
-1 and 2 | The Amazing Spider-Man OST
+Roosevelt Station (alt ver.
+1 and 2) | The Amazing Spider-Man OST

 Ceilings of Majesty | Avalon Zero

-Used for Barry’s run into Speed Force.
+Barry’s run into the Speed Force.

 Day Zero | Avalon Zero